 Emotional computing isn’t a new field of research.
 For decades computer scientists have worked on modelling, measuring and actuating human emotion.
 The goal of doing this accurately and predictively has so far been elusive.

-The purpose of our collaboration with Qualcomm was to create intellectual property related to this topic, in the context of health care and the automotive space.
+In the past years we have worked with the company Qualcomm to create intellectual property related to this topic, in the context of health care and the automotive space.

 Affective Computing Concepts

-The Skin Color Sensor was supposed to have the simple function of measuring the color of the facial complexion of a user, with the goal of estimating aspects of the emotional state of the person from this data.
-The sensor was to have the shape of a small, unobtrusive patch to be attached to a spot on the forehead of the user.
+The Skin Color Sensor measures the color of the facial complexion of a user, with the goal of estimating aspects of the emotional state of the person from this data.
+The sensor is to have the shape of a small, unobtrusive patch to be attached to a spot on the forehead of the user.

-Another affective computing concept we worked on was the Affectactic Engine.
-A little device that would measure the emotional state of a user via an electromyography sensor and accelerometer.
-Simply speaking we imagined that high muscle tension and certain motion patterns would correspond to a stressed emotional state of the user or represent a “twitch” a user might have.
+Another affective computing concept we have worked on is the Affectactic Engine.
+A little device that measures the emotional state of a user via an electromyography sensor and accelerometer.
+Simply speaking we are imagining that high muscle tension and certain motion patterns correspond to a stressed emotional state of the user or represent a “twitch” a user might have.

-The user was to be reminded of entering this “stressed” emotional state by vibrations emitted from the device.
-The device was to be attached to the body of the user by a wrist band, with the goal of reminding the user of certain subconscious stress states.
+The user is to be reminded of entering this “stressed” emotional state by vibrations emitted from the device.
+The device is to be attached to the body of the user by a wrist band, with the goal of reminding the user of certain subconscious stress states.